 In the spirit of continuing to discover Washington, we visited Lincoln’s Cottage which is located on the grounds of the Armed Forces Retirement Home in the Upper North-west quadrant of the city.
 Lincoln was not the only president to stay here in the summer months, but he particularly liked it and during the Civil War, he commuted back and forth to the White House every day.
 “How long would it have taken him to get to the White House?”
 A question from a member of our group.
 Answer; On horseback in the 1860s it would have taken him 30 minutes.
 Hah!
 These days it would take you an hour by car at rush hour.
 So much for progress.

 The cottage was built in 1843 by George Riggs of Riggs Bank – a bank used by presidents, senators, generals and foreign embassies, a bank that funded the Mexican-American war, a bank that funded the purchase of Alaska, a bank that became caught up in many scandales involving more than a few global personages with a couple of grubby shillings to rub together, including the late, unlamented Chilean dictator Pinochet and the ruling family of Equatorial Guinea who use the country’s oil revenue like a private income source.
-When accounts were opened for two of the 9/11 Saudi hijackers by another Saudi whose wife later received considerable sums of dosh from the wife of the then Saudi ambassador everyone in US law enforcement of any stripe got extremely exercised, to the point where Riggs is no longer a bank and one of its old digs was turned into a Marriott Courtyard hotel.
+When accounts were opened for two of the 9/11 Saudi hijackers by another Saudi whose wife later received considerable sums of dosh from the wife of the then Saudi ambassador, everyone in US law enforcement of any stripe got a tad exercised, so much so in fact that Riggs is no longer a bank and one of its old digs was turned into a Marriott Courtyard hotel.
 It will soon become a sexy new European hotel called Riggs Washington D.C. which I’d say is redemption of a sort…..

 But back to Lincoln’s cottage – a 34 roomed house – which you can only visit as part of a tour, though I found the museum nearby, where you can wander at will, to be more interesting.
 The entity that runs the cottage is a 501(c) 3 public charity that does not receive federal funding and when they took it over they decided to leave it as it was – empty – and develop a tour where visitors would listen to the words of Lincoln on speakers, as they move through the house along with the guide, as opposed to shunting the crowds through a house filled with era-appropriate furnishings.
 My own feeling is that a stick or two of furniture dotted about the place would not go amiss.